rituraj009/Gesture-Volume-Control-Software-For-Windows/README.md

 Gesture Volume Control Software For Windows

 ## Technologies Used
-Python: Programming language
+Python    : Programming language
-OpenCV: To capture webcam input
+OpenCV    : To capture webcam input
-Mediapipe: To detect, track hands
+Mediapipe : To detect, track hands
-Pycaw: To control system volume on Windows
+Pycaw     : To control system volume on Windows

 ## Description
 1) In this project I have build a gesture volume control system which will allows us  to control the volume of the computer by just using two fingers.